 You probably feel like just moping around and watching endless hours of TV while you are separated.
 Don’t fall into that trap.
 This is a time for some real introspection and an opportunity to better yourself.

-On how to handle separation, read some inspirational books, talk to trusted friends who lift you up, go to inspiring meetings like church, exercise, eat right, get plenty of sleep—all these things will help clear your mind, put things in perspective for you and help you make better decisions going forward.
+On how to handle separation, read some inspirational books, talk to trusted friends who lift you up, go to inspiring meetings or gatherings, exercise, eat right, and get plenty of sleep—all these things will help clear your mind, put things in perspective for you and help you make better decisions going forward.

 Your willingness to go shows your wife that you will do anything to improve the relationship.
 When you are in therapy, really listen, answer your questions truthfully, and don’t be afraid to share your feelings.
 You can’t make breakthroughs unless you go deep.
 And your wife is worth it.